10 easy steps on how to make concrete pumpkins DIY you are going to fall in love with…

 Paint them if you don’t like the cement look

 If you don’t like the cement look, paint them.
-Paint them in an orange to get the original look or paint them crazy in pink and add some glitter.
-Depending on your decorating style, there are so many different options to fit them to your house.
+Paint them in orange to get the original look or paint them crazy in pink and add some glitter.
+Depending on your decorating style, there are so many different options to fit them into your house.

 If you are looking for more fall decoration ideas, here is a link for you with a lot of great ideas: fall decoration ideas https://colorfuldesigner.com/fall-decoration-ideas-simple-and-beautiful/

 Summary of ’10 easy steps how to make concrete pumpkins DIY for fall decoration’.

 If you want to try ‘How to make cement pumpkins” here are 5 things you should definitely follow:

 - Don’t make the cement dough too watery.